axyl-os/axyl-iso/README.md

 <p align="center">
   Axyl is currently in limbo, in the meantime Axol is the current fork<br>
   Axol focuses fully on tiling WMs.
-Level up your productivity with i3, bspwm, dwm and more.
+Level up your productivity with bspwm, dwm, i3wm, leftwm, qtile, riverwm, spectrwm, and xmonad.
 </p>

 <p align="center">